Allow access to a consumer account

 This topic describes how a consumer can allow a Snowflake Native App to create and access objects in their account.
 This includes granting the privileges requested by an app or enabling access to existing objects by using references.
+It also describes how to allow an app to use external and Apache Iceberg™ tables that a provider shares in the app.

-About the privileges and references requested by an application
+Privileges and references requested by an app

 However, some apps might ask the consumer to perform the following types of actions in their account: